Definition of civil complaint:

-- The damage or loss that has been incurred with the plaintiff
+- The damage or loss that has been incurred by the plaintiff

 - Personal details and information about both the parties involved

-- Causes and reasons of the loss or damage
+- Causes and reasons for the loss or damage

 - Role of all the involved parties in the loss event